SuperOfficeDocs/superoffice-docs/user-guide/en/faq/create.md

 15. Click **OK**.
 The **FAQ Entry** screen is displayed, and your proposed FAQ entry is sent to the administrator, who can publish it.

 ## Create new FAQ

-You can also create an FAQ entry as follows:

 1. Select **Knowledge Base** > **FAQ**.
 2. Go to the folder you want to put the FAQ entry in.
 If it does not yet exist, you can [create a new folder][2].